The Priority List Arizona Follows

 When No Surrogate Can Be Found

 This fallback exists because medical decisions sometimes cannot wait.
-But it also illustrates exactly why having a health care power of attorney matters.
-Without one, a committee of strangers may end up directing your care.
-Naming an agent yourself takes that uncertainty off the table.
+As a result, having a health care power of attorney matters greatly.
+Without one, people you have never met may direct your care.

 Mental Health Care Has Additional Protections